 To supply an annotated JDK as a stub file, create a file jdk.astub in the checker's main source directory.
-It will be automatically used by the checker.
+It will be automatically used by the checker, unless the user supplies the command-line option -Aignorejdkastub.
 You can also supply .astub files in that directory for other libraries.
 You should list those other libraries in a @StubFiles annotation on the checker's main class, so that they will also be automatically used.